Hoops dream: Florida walk-on relishes moment years in making

 He should have been ready.
 After all, he was no stranger to game, the O’Connell Center or even the program.
 But what should have been Sutherland’s career achievement ended up feeling more like “One Stumbling Moment.”

-His warm-up jacket got caught on his arm as he hustled to the scorer’s table.
+His warmup jacket got caught on his arm as he hustled to the scorer’s table.
 An official had to tell him to tuck in his No. 34 jersey, which was the only one without a name on the back.
-He stood in the wrong spot on the free-throw line, drawing a dirty look from an opponent.
-If that wasn’t bad enough, his wrist band snapped into pieces all over the court and delayed the game.
+He stood in the wrong spot on the foul line, drawing a dirty look from an opponent.
+If that weren't bad enough, his wrist band snapped into pieces and delayed the game.

 “Why in the world was I so nervous?”
 Sutherland recalled last week.
 “There was just so much going on.”

-Sutherland was a graduate student who worked his way onto Florida’s bench in January after serving as an arena worker, a practice player for the women’s team and a team manager for the men’s program.
-Gaining NCAA eligibility was an equally daunting task that required him to pay back scholarship money and remove his name and likeness from a website he created last year to sell streetwear he designed.
+Sutherland was a graduate student who worked his way onto Florida’s bench in January after serving as an arena worker, a practice player for the women’s team and team manager for the men’s program.
+Gaining NCAA eligibility required him to pay back scholarship money and remove his name and likeness from a website he created last year to sell streetwear he designed.

 Sutherland was hoping for a few more weeks with the Gators.
-But his college career was cut short by the coronavirus pandemic.
-He lost out on what was his first — and likely only shot — at playing in the NCAA Tournament.
+Then the coronavirus pandemic struck.
+And with it his shot at playing in the NCAA Tournament.

-“It’s good to understand that there’s more important things than basketball,” Sutherland said.

-Sutherland seemed to have that figured out long before COVID-19 wiped out college athletics for the spring and summer.
+For Sutherland, it was an abrupt end to a path years in the making.

 He became a Rowdy Reptile, a member of the raucous student section at men’s basketball games.
 Little did he know the group would one day be cheering for him.

-Still, being in the stands quickly made him realize he wanted more to do with hoops.
-He became a recreation sports referee as a freshman, but eventually moved on because he couldn’t get enough hours.
-He then landed a job working events at the on-campus O’Connell Center in the spring and was promoted to supervisor the following year.
+Still, being in the stands quickly made him realize he wanted more.
+He became a recreation sports referee and then landed a job working events at the on-campus O’Connell Center.
+He was promoted to supervisor the following year.

-That proved to be a turning point.
-Working a late-night security shift, Sutherland met a fellow student who happened to be a graduate assistant for the women’s basketball team.

 “He gave me the blueprint for how you get in, which was to work summer camps,” Sutherland said.

-He got accepted to graduate school and signed on for another year as a team manager.
-Little did he know his bench role would change dramatically.

-Once freshman walk-on Alex Klatsky decided to focus on academics and big man Gorjok Gak decided to transfer, the Gators were in need of an extra body.
+He got the call in 2018 after two summers of work and quickly developed a reputation as someone who brings energy.
+His post-victory dances were legendary.

-White and his staff turned to Sutherland.
-It was an easy decision and a complicated process.
+He signed on for another year as a team manager after his acceptance to graduate school.
+Then White and his staff needed an extra body and asked Sutherland to join the team.
+It was an easy decision, a complicated process.

-His parents had to pay back $5,000 he had received from a student-manager scholarship because walk-ons can’t get any funding from the sports program.
-His father had a good enough job in New York that he stayed there, even after the family moved to Florida.
-Still, scraping together five stacks isn’t trouble-free for most working-class families.
+Sutherland’s parents had to pay back his $5,000 from a student-manager scholarship because walk-ons can’t get funding from the sports program.

-Sutherland had a pile of NCAA compliance paperwork to do, as well as various physicals.
-He also had to remove his name and image from his apparel website, WavyTings.com, which he launched last year.
+Sutherland faced a pile of NCAA compliance paperwork along with various physicals He also had to remove his name and image from his apparel website, WavyTings.com, which he launched last year.

-“He had to jump through a bunch of hoops for him to become cleared by the NCAA,” White said.
-“He had to backtrack and make a lot of personal sacrifice just to be able to wear the jersey.”
+“He had to make a lot of personal sacrifice just to be able to wear the jersey,” White said.

-The process took several weeks, and Sutherland was finally cleared to play in mid-January, just a few days before the Gators hosted then-No. 4 Auburn.
-He was in uniform and on the bench for a nationally televised game that took place inside a packed O’Dome.
+After several weeks, Sutherland was cleared to play in mid-January, a few days before the Gators hosted then-No. 4 Auburn.
+He was in uniform and on the bench for a nationally televised matchup inside a packed O’Dome.

 Sutherland never expected to play.
-After all, the Tigers were good and he didn’t even have his name on the back of his jersey.
-But the game turned into a rout, a 22-point beatdown that was Auburn’s worst loss of the virus-shortened season.
+But the game turned into a rout, a 22-point blowout, Auburn’s worst loss of the virus-shortened season.

-With 25 seconds remaining and the student section clamoring for one of their own, White turned and called on the last guy on his bench.
-Even though Sutherland blundered his way through his collegiate debut, he won’t forget that feeling.
+With 25 seconds left and the student section clamoring for one of its own, White turned and called on the last guy on his bench.
+Sutherland, despite the blunders, won't forget the feeling.

 Sutherland waited a month to get off the bench again.
 This time, it was a much smoother outing.

-He missed his first opportunity to score, but he got a rebound at the other end and got fouled.
-He stepped to the line amid more chants and missed the first free throw.

-“I was like, ‘This is crazy.
-I might not get the opportunity to score again,’” he said.
-“I took my time, breathed and knocked down the next one.”

 One point in two games over five years.
-It might not seem like much to everyone else, but it’s everything to him.
+It might not seem like much, but it’s everything to him.

 “The lifelong dream was just to play college basketball,” he said.
 “I find joy in that.”